julianrosasm/Book-Worm/README.md

 # BookWorm 📚

 A Retrieval-Augmented Generation (RAG) system that lets you chat with your favorite book series using AI.
-Ask questions about characters, plot points, and get intelligent answers with spoiler protection!
+Ask questions about characters, plot points, and get answers with spoiler filtering.

 ## Features